-Board Governance Series - Volume 17
+US: Board Governance Series - Volume 17

 The Board Governance Series features commentary from both PwC and external corporate governance thought leaders on current issues impacting board and audit committee members.
 In this edition, PwC contributed articles on what directors should know about combating fraud and what CEOs predict about economic growth from PwC's 14th Annual Global CEO Survey.
 This edition also focuses on the principles of a sound compensation philosophy and what boards need to know about holding and owning shares.
 An article on whether say on pay rules change the compensation committee's thought process completes this issue.

-2010 Current developments for directors: Navigating changing times
+US: 2012 Current developments for directors: Navigating changing times

 PwC's Current developments for directors examines key issues facing you as a director.
 Its purpose is to offer information, insights, and practical guidance so that you can meet the demands of your role more knowledgeably and enrich boardroom discussions.

-Board Governance Series — Issue 14
+US: Board Governance Series — Issue 14